-The Fund's PDS states that the indicative risk level of the Fund is "Medium to High".
-Being a P2P mortgage product, the risk varies according to each investor's selection of investments (loans).
+The Fund's PDS states that the indicative risk level of the Fund is "Low to Medium".

 As a general comment on the sector, the true overall risk level in mortgage funds is determined by a range of risks, including (but not limited to) default/capital loss, liquidity, concentration, and interest rate risk.
 Advisers/ Investors should read the PDS's 'Investment Risks' section to understand those risks.

 SQM Research holds the view that the low volatility of returns often displayed by mortgage funds should not be interpreted as implying that these funds have a low level of risk.
 Low volatility of returns (in this sector) is an artificial construct caused by an absence of frequent mark-to-market valuation of a mortgage fund's assets and the accrual nature of these products.